fhonsiah/alx-system_engineering-devops/0x02-shell_redirections/README.md

    use the command # tail -n 10 /etc/passwd
 # 6.Display the first 10 lines of /etc/passwd
     use the command # head -n 10 /etc/passwd
+# 7. Display the third line of the file iacta
+    use the command # head -n 3 iacta | tail -n 1